Tjovitjo

 Tjovitjo is a South African dance drama series.
-It follows the lives of pantsula dancers and how they navigate around the everyday challenges of the township.
+It follows the lives of Pantsula dancers and how they navigate around the everyday challenges of their township.

 Plot

 Tjovitjo is a hyper-reality dance series set in the slums of Johannesburg.
-Tjovitjo is led by Mafred - played by Warren Masemol a- a thug and dancer with a past as a petty criminal, who is seeking the approval of his community.
+Tjovitjo is led by Mafred, played by Warren Masemola, who is a thug and dancer with a past as a petty criminal.
+The show follows him as he seeks the approval of his community.

-The series spotlights sePantsula - a subculture and dance form that emerged in the 1950s, in the shadow of apartheid.
-Beneath the dirty street dance-offs, each episode Tjovitjo delves into contemporary issues that plague South Africa and the youth, such as unsafe abortion, zama-zama (illegal mining) and physical abuse.
+The series spotlights sePantsula - a subculture and dance form that emerged in the 1950s, during Apartheid.
+Beneath the dirty street dance-offs, each episode of Tjovitjo delves into contemporary issues that plague South Africa and the youth, such as unsafe abortion, zama-zama (illegal mining) and physical abuse.

-Dance is what really what keeps this impoverished community sane but in the second season two dance is banned putting this very sanity to the test.
+Dance is what keeps this impoverished community sane, However, in the second season, dance is banned putting this very sanity to the test.
 Amidst Mafred's poverty and struggle, a hardened Pantsula dance leader enters thug life and searches for redemption and salvation in his community.